Apollo and Daphne: Symmetries of Desire

 The Male Gaze

 The Male Gaze is a concept with deep resonances in the analysis of the history of art and visual culture.
 It can be viewed as a powerful explanatory tool to interpret the notion of the female as being the object of the male gaze, the idealised, sexualised goal and in some senses as being the raison d’être of the male psychological viewpoint.
-That women have been historically disempowered in what has been a predominantly male-dominated world is not really of any contention.
+That women have been historically disempowered in what has been a predominantly male-dominated world is not really of any contention – it is a fact.
 That this disempowerment is an ongoing feature of gender power relations, visual culture and societies-at-large is also not really in dispute.
 What is interesting to me is that this symmetry, or dynamic relationship, between the male and the female as objects or entities in a cultural and psychological matrix of shifting meanings and evolving complexities – this dynamic of relationship is apparent as a decentralised, global feature of culture, information and power-relationships.
 The notion that the female is necessarily disempowered in this relationship is only a particular instance of one reading (i.e. interpretation) of the sculpture and of culture.
 As a reflection of the dynamics apparent in the broader swarm of symbols and power relationships in a larger cultural and psychological world it may be that either male or female may be sited in the scopophilic seat of power, it just happens to be a male chasing a female in this myth but it is in no sense a mandatory gender configuration or power relationship in this context of psychological and cultural analysis.

 In “History after Lacan“, Teresa Brennan asserts that (among other things) the male identity is fundamentally a psychotic entity anchored upon and secured by a “fantasy of woman”.
 What we see here is not limited to male/female relationships but is characterised across a spectrum of entities and disciplines where there is an Object of Knowledge and a Knower of that Object.
 There is likely much to be said in regards to science and a cultural anchoring upon the construction of the realities which orbit our fantasies, simulations and portrayals or interpretations of reality.
 There is also a great deal to be said in regards to Foucault‘s interpretation of power/knowledge relationships and their dynamics in culture and more broadly politics, the sciences and civilisation.
 To attempt to rein in the blossoming referential complexity, it is better to narrow this back to a brief overview of what may be meant by a male psychosis in this context.